Bulk transport and walking floor haulage: a practical guide

 Even if you’re not physically moving goods, you’re responsible for the paperwork, customs procedures, and legal compliance surrounding each shipment.
 If you fail to meet the right standards, expect delays, fines, or loss of client trust.

 You’ll need to understand basic customs procedures and international trade rules, especially if you’re dealing with imports or exports.
-That includes knowing how Incoterms work, how to handle HS codes, and when duty or VAT is applied.
+That includes knowing how Incoterms work, how to handle HS codes, and when import custom duties or VAT is applied.

 Staying up to date with UK border policies post-Brexit is also important.
 It’s a good idea to familiarise yourself with: